 This is a course for the cooking enthusiast who is eager to become skilled in international and gourmet cuisine.
 This hands-on applied skills course provides an advanced study of food preparation and builds on skills learned in the introductory foods course.
 Learn to budget, shop and cook healthy meals for yourself and family members.
 Explore advanced techniques such as preservation, meat processing, pasta making, cooking without a recipe and much more.
 There is a strong emphasis on group collaboration and cooperation in this course.

-Child Development and Caregiving 12 (Formerly Part of Family Studies 12)
+Interpersonal and Family Relationships 11 (Formerly Part of Family Studies 12)

 Textiles 9: Mosaic